Qluxzz/swedish_books/README.md

 Libris provides a [SPARQL](https://en.wikipedia.org/wiki/SPARQL) [endpoint](https://libris.kb.se/sparql) which is used to fetch all original Swedish books that aren't translated.

-The info is enhanced with data from [Goodreads](https://www.goodreads.com/), which is where the ratings info
+The info is enhanced with data from [Goodreads](https://www.goodreads.com/), which is where the ratings info comes from.